ioBroker/ioBroker.eslint-config/MIGRATION.md

       npm uninstall eslint-plugin-security

-  Please note that any additional packages you want to install must be verified to work with eslint 9 and must be added to your configuration file manually .
+  Please note that any additional packages you want to install must be verified to work with ESLint 9 and must be added to your configuration file manually .

 - [ ] install iobroker standard rules